 How to choose the right fishing spot?

-Carp are smart and cautious fish, so choosing the right spot is key.
+Carp are smart and cautious fish, so choosing the right spot plays a key role.
 Here are a few tips:

-Depth and bottom relief.
+Depth and bottom structure.
 Carp love places with sharp depth changes, submerged roots, or holes.

 Vegetation.
-Algae and lilies are favorite spots for carp where they search for food.
+Algae and lily pads are favorite spots for carp where they search for food.

 Water temperature.
 In spring, fish are more active in shallow, well-warmed areas, while in summer they go deeper.

 Natural food base.
-If there are many mussels, snails, or worms in the water, these are great places to fish.
+If there are many mussels, snails, or worms in the water, these are great spots for fishing.

 Experienced anglers always explore the water body before fishing, using a sonar or simply observing the water surface.